fusepoolP3/p3-transformer-configs/trentino-pharmacies/README.md

     http://dati.trentino.it/dataset/farmacie-pat

-The data are about the events in the Province of Trento.
+The data is about the pharmacies located within the Province of Trento.
 The vocabularies used in the mapping are

     rdf <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     rdfs <http://www.w3.org/2000/01/rdf-schema#>